Symbol-Level Precoding Through the Lens of Zero Forcing and Vector Perturbation: SLP Schemes for TTP Minimization

-for $t=1,\dots,T$.
-The problems in \eqref{eq:szf_tp_pro} are (convex) quadratic programs with simple bound constraints.
-There are numerous ways to solve them efficiently, such as the active set method~\cite{stark1995bounded}, ADMM~\cite{boyd2011distributed}, and the APG method~\cite{beck2009fast}.
-We choose the APG algorithm to solve Problem \eqref{eq:szf_tp_pro}; we omit the details since the APG method has been described in the preceding subsection.
+We will call the above scheme the semi-ZF SLP scheme; the reason will be given later.
+Every problem in \eqref{eq:AM_semizf2} is a convex quadratic program with simple bound constraints, and it can be efficiently solved in a variety of ways, e.g., by the active set method~\cite{stark1995bounded}, ADMM~\cite{boyd2011distributed}, and the APG method~\cite{beck2017first}.
+We will use the APG method (c.f., Algorithm~\ref{AL_APG}) to solve \eqref{eq:AM_semizf2} when we implement the semi-ZF SLP scheme in the numerical simulation section.

-We call the above suboptimal SLP scheme the {\it semi-ZF SLP} scheme, due to the following reason: If $s_{i,t}$ is an ICP, then we have $a_{i,t} = \alpha_{c,i}$, $c_{i,t} = \alpha_{c,i}$; see~\eqref{eq:ac}.
-Consequently, the corresponding symbol perturbation $u_{i,t}$ is constrained as $0 \leq_c u_{i,t} \leq_c 0$.
-Hence, we apply symbol perturbations only to points lying on the boundary of the QAM constellation, or outer constellation points (OCPs).
-It is worth noting that, in the existing works, one indeed employs SLP for OCPs only~\cite{alodeh2017symbol}.